Esri/hub-ready-apps/README.md

 [Learn more about URL parameters](https://doc.arcgis.com/en/web-appbuilder/manage-apps/app-url-parameters.htm)

-## Accessible

-Hub Ready Apps are inclusive for all users.
-This includes people who use supportive devices such as screen-readers or keyboard navigation.
-Standards such as [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/intro/wcag) and [Section 508](https://www.section508.gov/) prescribe patterns and practices for ensuring proper accessibility.

-Hub Ready Apps should support [accessibility guidelines](./ACCESSIBLE.md).

-## Indicator Aware

-for Initiative configuration

-## Telemetry

-> 'That which is measured, improves' - [Thomas S Monson](https://english.stackexchange.com/questions/14952/that-which-is-measured-improves)

-A Hub Ready App should provide the option for an organization to measure its own usage and efficacy to help judge impact and improve content usability.
-By logging information on visits, usage, performance, errors and the successful completion of pre-defined user workflows organization managers can report on usage and continually improve the app configuration to meet user needs.

-In the future, ArcGIS Hub will include libraries for integrating app telemetry with the Hub for comparison of app engagement with real-world engagement and outcomes.

-## Mobile Responsive

-> "The share of Americans that own smartphones is now 77%, up from just 35% ... in 2011." [- Pew Research](http://www.pewinternet.org/fact-sheet/mobile/)

-> "Today just over one-in-ten American adults are “smartphone-only” internet users – meaning they own a smartphone, but do not have traditional home broadband service." [- Pew Research](http://www.pewinternet.org/fact-sheet/mobile/)

-Building a mobile friendly application should be considered a _requirement_ if your goal is to reach anyone with internet access.

-## Localized

-Besides making it more likely that your application could be deployed in more than one location, providing translations for languages other than english broadens the reach of your application _within_ a city by including a more diverse collection of stakeholders.

-Open source frameworks like Dojo and JQuery have provided tooling to help create [i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization) applications for many years.
-These days there are compact, framework agnostic options like [Polyglot](https://github.com/airbnb/polyglot.js) as well.

 ## Data Citation

 For transparency it is absolutely crucial that you attribute the providers of the data your application consumes to acknowledge the original source.